 The Truth About Brushing After Every Meal

 Insufficient or excessive brushing can damage the teeth.
 Therefore, individuals should know the necessary times to brush their teeth.
 Brushing teeth two times a day is a regular and healthy habit for teeth; however, in some circumstances brushing teeth 3 times a day might be necessary.
-Brushing after eating right away or after every meal can significantly harm your teeth.
+Also, brushing after eating right away or after every meal can significantly harm your teeth.

 Before brushing your teeth, you must consider the type of food and drink you have consumed and its impact on your teeth.
 Brushing immediately after eating acidic foods or drinks, such as citrus fruits, tomatoes, or sports drinks, can cause further damage to your tooth enamel, which is the protective outer layer of your teeth.
 The acid can soften your enamel, making it more vulnerable to the abrasive action of brushing.
 Brushing should be performed at least 30 minutes after eating these foods.